clairebear1135/cis-209-group-project/README.md

 ### TechnicaL Requirements
 - This website will primarily be built using HTML, CSS
 - JS may be used for simple interactive features.
-- The progject will be hosted using Github Page [link].
+- The project will be hosted using Github Page [link].
 - No external APIs will be required.
 - All work be mainted and version-controlled through Github.